bluewhalebook/bluewhalebook/_posts/2015-03-18-free-preview.md

 Relic](http://newrelic.com/docker-book) who have kindly sponsored this preview release.

+The authors, Sean and Karl, have been running Docker *in production for a year* and a half and can *now pass on some of that valuable experience to you*.

-Learn a little about Docker's history, what a container is and is not, how Docker is different from other solutions, and why it might be a good fit for you.
-By the time you're finished with the preview releases, you'll have Docker installed and running on your development system.
+In these chaptes you'll learn a little about Docker's history, what a container is and is not, how Docker is different from other solutions, and why it might be a good fit for you.
+By the time you're finished with the free preview, you'll have Docker installed and running on your development system.

 <div class="full zoomable"><img src="{{ site.baseurl }}images/new_relic_preview_edition_pdf.jpg"></div>